 EXECUTIVE SUMMARY

 This socioeconomic report is prepared in connection to the proposed Cassadaga Wind Project (“the Project”), utility scale wind power project located in the Towns of Cherry Creek, Charlotte, Stockton, and Arkwright, Chautauqua County, New York (see Figure 02-1).
 As measured to the nearest proposed turbine, the Project is located approximately 0.3 mile northwest of the Village of Sinclairville, 0.9 mile northwest of the Village of Cherry Creek, 3.0 miles east of the Village of Cassadaga, 4.1 miles southwest of the Village of South Dayton, 6 miles southeast of the Village of Fredonia, and 10.9 miles north of the City of Jamestown (see Figure 1: Regional Context Map).
-The Project will consist of 58 turbines, each with a nameplate capacity rating of 2.1 to 3.45 MW (depending on the final turbine model selected), and deliver up to 126 MW of electrical power to the New York state grid.
-The Project is scheduled to be constructed in 2018.
+The Project will consist of up to 58 turbines, each with a nameplate capacity rating of 2.1 to 3.45 MW (depending on the final turbine model selected), and deliver up to 126 MW of electrical power to the New York state grid.
+Please note that the only components proposed to be located in the Town of Stockton are the Point of Interconnect (POI) substation and small portion of the overhead 115 kV generator lead line (i.e., no wind turbines).
+The Project is scheduled to be constructed and go into operation in 2018.

 The focus of this report is to assess the potential socioeconomic effects of this Project on the host communities of the Towns of Arkwright, Charlotte, Cherry Creek and Stockton (the “Study Area”).
 This involves a review of relevant conditions throughout the area, and an interpretation of trends and patterns of change as represented by several demographic and economic indicators.
 Potential impacts from the Project are then assessed in light of the current socioeconomic conditions of the area.